6 reasons not to build a Data Lake

 Table of Contents

 In this technology-driven world, we like to believe in progress.
 It can be easy to forget that “new” isn’t always better.
 A prime example of this is the “data lake” phenomenon: a figurative lake of data, which became a hype in Business Intelligence (BI) and Big Data circles.
 Many companies rushed to jump on the bandwagon and built their own data lake.
-But was this such a good idea, or would it have been better to think about what can be accomplished using a data lake first.
+But was this such a good idea, or would it have been better to think about what can be accomplished using a data lake first?
+While data lakes promise vast storage and potential insights, they also come with significant challenges and pitfalls.
+Understanding these issues is crucial before diving into the data lake trend.
+Here are six compelling reasons why building a data lake might not be the best move for your organization.

 What is a data lake?